 The Provost/Designee has the authority to notify the person(s) listed on the student’s emergency contact (or other appropriate person) in case of an emergency involving that student.

-All fraternity and sorority conduct matters that are alleged violations of the Student Code of Conduct or University regulation will be reviewed by the Student Conduct Office and also may be addressed by the Office of Fraternity and Sorority Life in consultation with the Student Conduct Office.
+All fraternity and sorority conduct matters that are alleged violations of the Student Code of Conduct or University regulation will be reviewed by the OSAR and also may be addressed by the Office of Fraternity and Sorority Life in consultation with OSAR.
 Organizations may be subject to further action by the Office of Fraternity and Sorority Life, including but not limited to being referred to the organization’s governing entities for appropriate action.

-All student organizations, recognized and unrecognized, including those reporting through the Student Involvement Center, an agency of Student Government, are subject to the Student Code of Conduct.
+All student organizations, recognized and unrecognized, including those reporting through the Osprey Involvement Center, an agency of Student Government, are subject to the Student Code of Conduct.

 All matters where discipline is administered under the University conduct system may be appealed to the Provost/Designee, whose decision is the University’s final action.
-The Provost/Designee has sole discretion to refer an alleged charge, other than a charge involving sexual violence, for mediation or other forms of appropriate alternative dispute resolution services, described in Alternative Dispute Resolution Section of this Code.
+The Provost/Designee has sole discretion to refer an alleged charge for mediation or other forms of appropriate alternative dispute resolution services, described in Alternative Dispute Resolution Section of this Code.

 C. DEFINITIONS